Please note Katie Novak is currently booked for all in-person professional development opportunities through January, 2018.

 - Webinar: Similar to an online presentation, but done virtually.
 Webinars are generally 60-90 minutes in length to present new information, followed by a protocol for a facilitator to continue the work so educators can apply new knowledge and skills using multiple means of action and expression.

 - Leadership training: Provide support for leaders on universally designed leadership.
 Focused on collaborating with all district stakeholders to create logic models and an action plan that will result in a strategic plan for UDL moving forward.
 Also focuses on creating meaningful observation tools to emphasis what to look for in classrooms and how to provide feedback to continue to improve the outcomes of all students (can be done in an in-person training or in a 2-hour webinar with the design of protocols to facilitate at future staff meetings).

 - The 5-step UDL process – making integrated, sustainable action plans for long-term UDL implementation

-- UDL implementation in the classroom – elementary and secondary and in higher education
+- UDL implementation in the classroom – elementary, secondary, and in higher education

 - Recruiting and engaging students in the UDL experience by creating a shared culture of mastery-oriented feedback